Japanese sashiko embroidery: a moment for oneself...

-This year for the holidays, I went to recharge in Japan far from my sewing machine, schedules, orders... and it did me good to let go of my life at a thousand miles an hour and to savor the passing time.
+This year for vacation, I went to recharge in Japan far from my sewing machine, schedules, orders... and it felt good to let go of my fast-paced life and savor the passing time.

-Among the activities I did during my trip, there is one I particularly liked and that did me a lot of good... it was to have taken my little traditional embroidery kit and sashiko in my travel bag.
-I was thus able to do an activity:
+Among the activities I did during my trip, there is one I particularly loved and that did me a lot of good... it was bringing my little classic embroidery kit and sashiko in my travel bag.
+This way, I was able to do an activity:

 - creative,